lindenb/jvarkit/docs/LowResBam2Raster.md

     -printNames, --printNames
       Print Read Names (for debugging)
       Default: false
+    -proper, --proper
+      Hide read if in a paired-end pair, both reads are mapped but not in proper pair.
+      Default: false
     -R, --reference
       Indexed fasta Reference file.
 This file must be indexed with samtools faidx and with picard CreateSequenceDictionary